 Archiving through the European Mouse Mutant Archive

-KIMM is a partner of the European Mouse Mutant Archive (EMMA), which is a not-for-profit repository to collect, archive and distribute genetically modified mouse mutants for biomedical research.
+The European Mouse Mutant Archive (EMMA) is a not-for-profit repository to collect, archive and distribute genetically modified mouse mutants for biomedical research.
 It is made up of a network of several scientific institutions throughout Europe.

 EMMA's primary objective is to establish and manage a unified repository for maintaining medically relevant mouse mutants and making them available to the scientific community.

 - safe back-up free of charge (except for shipment costs)